lwjglgamedev/lwjglbook-bookcontents-leg/chapter24/chapter24.md

 </dependency>
 ```

 Before we start using [NanoVG](https://github.com/memononen/nanovg) we must set up some things in the OpenGL side so the samples can work correctly.
-We need to enable support for stencil buffer test.
+We need to enable support for stencil test.
 Until now we have talked about colour and depth buffers, but we have not mentioned the stencil buffer.
 This buffer stores a value \(an integer\) for every pixel which is used to control which pixels should be drawn.
 This buffer is used to mask or discard drawing areas according to the values it stores.
 It can be used, for instance, to cut out some parts of the scene in an easy way.
-We enable stencil buffer test by adding this line to the `Window` class \(after we enable depth testing\):
+We enable stencil test by adding this line to the `Window` class \(after we enable depth testing\):

 ```java
 glEnable(GL_STENCIL_TEST);